 Students unable to complete the MPH program within the time limit must petition the Graduate School for an extension of time to complete the degree provided there exists adequate reason to justify such a request.
 The Graduate School will not approve an extension for 'personal reasons'; the petition must be specific and provide strong justification for the request.
 Students must provide a detailed description of work completed to date, a detailed month-to-month timeline for completion of the project/degree, and a written endorsement from the advisor/major professor.
-Requests for extensions must be made at least two weeks prior to the start of the semester.
-The Extension of Time Limit for Degree Completion form is available at the following link: http://grad.buffalo.edu/forms/extension.html
+Requests for Completion must be made at least two weeks prior to the start of the semester.